Groene Hart

 The Groene Hart (/nl/; "Green Heart") is a relatively thinly populated area of the Netherlands consisting of pastures and peatlands, covering much of the middle portion of the Randstad megalopolis.
 The major Dutch cities of Rotterdam, The Hague, Leiden, Haarlem, Amsterdam, and Utrecht surround this area.
-Cities inside the Groene Hart include Zoetermeer, Alphen aan den Rijn, Gouda, Woerden, and the smaller cities of Schoonhoven, Oudewater, Haastrecht, Nieuwkoop, Montfoort, Waddinxveen, Bodegraven, and Boskoop.
+Cities inside the Groene Hart include Zoetermeer, Alphen aan den Rijn, Gouda, Woerden, and the smaller cities of Schoonhoven, Oudewater, Haastrecht, Nieuwkoop, Montfoort, Waddinxveen, Bodegraven, Vianen and Boskoop.

 Description

 The Groene Hart has a rural character, which contrasts with the urban areas around it.
 Agriculture, nature, and recreation are the primary activities in the Groene Hart.
 Mills, dikes and Dutch cows are the primary sights of this lowland area.
 The Groene Hart is important Dutch bird habitat.
 The bird species black-tailed godwit, northern lapwing and Eurasian oystercatcher can all be found in the area.

 History

 Since the Dutch Golden Age, there has been a ring of cities surrounding this green and open central area.
 This area was given the nickname of "Groene Hart" by the middle of the twentieth century.
 The Groene Hart developed in the territory between the large cities in the Western Netherlands as an area of wet meadows and marshland.
 These wetlands were not suitable for building, so they were used for agriculture and peat production.